 We appreciate your interest and application.
 Potential membership happens in three stages: application/writing sample, two-way personal interview with the moderator, and an audit session with current workshop members.
 We apologize in advance for not being able to respond to all applicants.

-*Morningside Writers Workshops are $325 per twelve-week session.
-The fall workshop session is September 17th - December 3rd, 2018 (application deadline is midnight on 09/10/18).
-The winter workshop session is January 7th - March 25th, 2019 (application deadline is midnight on 12/10/18).
-We also use a non-disclosure agreement and membership bylaws.
+*Morningside Writers Workshops are $400 per twelve-week session.
+The winter/spring workshop session is January 6th - March 23rd, 2020 (application deadline is midnight on 12/16/19).
+We use a non-disclosure agreement and membership bylaws.

 Workshops for Publishing Success!